-In addition to the key internationally recognized indicators for basic, advanced, and other HIV and AIDS-related services, in the Caribbean there is an interest in the recent training of clinical staff in HIV and AIDS, the number of health workers providing HIV and AIDS-related services who have been recently trained in their specific area of service, the attitudes of health workers towards PLHIV, and the movement of clients within the region in search of HIV and AIDS services.
+In addition to the key internationally recognized indicators for basic, advanced and other HIV and AIDS-related services, in the Caribbean there is an interest in the recent training of clinical staff in HIV and AIDS, the number of health workers providing HIV and AIDS-related services who have been recently trained in their specific area of service, the attitudes of health workers towards PLHIV, and the movement of clients within the region in search of HIV and AIDS services.
 The HSPA was modified to collect data on these region-specific indicators.

-An international technical working group comprising representatives from the World Health Organization (WHO), the United Nations program on HIV/AIDS (UNAIDS), the United States Agency for International Development (USAID), and other organizations, including non-governmental organizations (NGOs) that implement HIV and AIDS services, has developed common indicators for measuring the quality of HIV and AIDS services provided through the formal health sector.
+An international technical working group made up of representatives from WHO, United Nations program on HIV/AIDS (UNAIDS), USAID, and other organizations, including non-governmental organizations (NGOs) that implement HIV and AIDS services, has developed common indicators for measuring the quality of HIV and AIDS services provided through the formal health sector.
 The HSPA responds to and provides data on the following internationally accepted indicators.
 They fall into the following broad categories (I-5), with specific indicators listed below each, as necessary: